dashingshree6/Talks-App/README.md

 # Talks-App

-It is a chatting app created with the help of
+It is a chatting app created with the help of latest